 Or maybe you already know a bit of photography and want to expand your skills and experience.

-You might be a a scientist or researcher and you need to buy a underwater camera for the first time for your work.
+You might be a scientist or researcher and you need to buy an underwater camera for the first time for your work.
 Or maybe you dream of becoming a professional underwater photographer or videographer someday and don’t know where to start.

 Understanding how you will be using your underwater camera will help you narrow down your options.

-How much are you willing to spend for a diving camera?
+How much are you willing to spend on a diving camera?

 One of the biggest considerations when buying an underwater camera for scuba diving is the price.
 Buying underwater photography gear can be addicting and expensive!

 Knowing your photography goals will help you plan long-term and avoid costly mistakes.
 You could be buying something within your budget only to find out it’s not meeting your photography objectives.